The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Wales played their first match on home soil nearly a year after making their international debut against Scotland in Glasgow.
 Their first home match, played against the same opponent at the Racecourse Ground in Wrexham, saw them suffer a 2-0 defeat.

-The early years of football saw the home nations take an insular approach and Wales did not play a match outside of the British Isles until they travelled to Paris in 1933 to take on France.
+The early years saw the home nations take an insular approach and Wales did not play a match outside of the British Isles until they travelled to Paris in 1933 to take on France.

 Wales, the 1958 World Cup and golden age for the national team